SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 but have a very quick turn around time for critical fixes and consistent roll-outs.
 It also means that if we ever need to roll back, it's a single variable change to get people fully back on the old code.
 Clean up old builds as you feel is necessary.

+### Other media requests

+Naturally, you'll have some logo images, or some promo images to load as part of the app.
+These should probably just be [imageOptim](http://imageoptim.com/)'d, and sprited as best as possible.
+However, there is usually a second class of media on a site.
+Usually these are thumbnails and previews and avatars and such.
+For these files, I'd suggest using a mechanism to lazy load these media files.
+Make sure you're doing smart things with scroll event handlers (hint: throttling the hell out of them), but you don't want to load 50 avatars if the user is 1000px away from that part of your app.
+Just be smart about this stuff.
+It's not really my intent to cover this portion of app performance since it's not entirely related to deployment.

 ## Wrap Up

-As I started with, there's nothing that surprising about these techniques.
+There's nothing that surprising about these techniques.
 Everything that could possibily be statically generated is statically generated, and thrown out on edge-cached servers.
 Every piece of functionality that isn't needed on page load, isn't loaded on page load.
-Everything that is needed is loaded in parallel.
+Everything that *is* needed is loaded in parallel right away.
 Everything is cached forever, save for the scout file and the data request (you can save recent requests in local storage though!).

 You aren't left with much else to optimize.
 You are always only loading and executing the minimum amount of JavaScript, and saving it for the maximum amount of time.
 Naturally the more common tips of not going overboard with external libraries, and paying attention to render performance, and serving HTML with the page response are all ways to change the performance (usually for the better), but this architecture fits well with many of today's more app-like deployments.

-There's something really comforting about exposing a minimal dynamic API that needs to be fast and having everything else served out of memory from nearby servers.
+There's something really comforting about exposing a minimal dynamic API that needs to be fast and having everything else served out of memory from nearby static servers.
 You should do totally try it.